 Will students still receive a Queensland Certificate of Education (QCE)?

-The Queensland Certificate of Education (QCE) will remain as Queensland’s senior school qualification.
+Yes.
+The Queensland Certificate of Education (QCE) will remain as Queensland’s Senior school qualification.
 Eligible students will still receive a QCE at the end of Year 12, as well as a Senior Statement showing all studies and the results achieved.
 For more information, visit the QCAA website.

 Can you tell me how specific subjects will scale?

 As scaling is based on actual subject achievement data, it will not be possible to provide the scaled subject data until 2020 when the first students qualify for ATARs in the new system.
 The first year of the ATAR system will provide base line information about the scaling of subjects for inclusion in the ATAR calculation.

 Trend information on the scaling of subjects will be available in the years immediately following the first year.